trezor/trezor-suite/docs/features/metadata.md

 }
 ```

-## Where metadata can be set
+## Where metadata is set and displayed

 -   Wallet label is set in the modal where wallet is selected.
 -   Account label is set in account header.
 -   Receiving address label is set in the receive address list.
 -   Output label is set in send form address field, coin control or transaction history

 Note that transaction history displays output label and address next to each other.
-Receive address is replaced by its label if it is defined.
-If output label is not set, only an address (or its label) is displayed in transaction history.
+If the output does not have a label, only the address is shown.
+If it does, the address is shown when the label is hovered.
+The address is displayed as follows:

+-   If a receive address has a label, its label is displayed.
+-   If a receive address has a label and it belongs to the same account, it is replaced by "Sent to myself".
+-   If an outgoing address belongs to another discovered wallet or account, it is replaced by the account label (and wallet label, if it is a different wallet).
+-   If none of the above is true, plain address is displayed.

-Wallet and account labels can also be displayed in other places in Suite as read-only, i.e. in send form when sending to an address belonging to another discovered wallet or account.
+Wallet and account labels can also be displayed in other places in Suite as read-only, e.g. in send form when sending to an address belonging to another discovered wallet or account.

 Device name set in device settings is not part of metadata.